infotroph/efrhizo/efhrizo-log.md

 * Tube offsets for 2011 are currently contained in the "after tube replacement" columns of `rawdata/rhizotube-offsets.xlsx`.
 Copied these into `rawdata/tube_offset/offsets-2011.csv`.
 These are just the offsets of tubes that were replaced -- still need to fil in offsets of tubes kept from 2010.
 * This means `rawdata/rhizotube-offsets.xlsx` is no longer needed -- everything in it is better formatted in these the 2010 and 2011 offset files.
 Deleted.
 * One piece of information that still exists only on paper: row alignment of corn tubes.
 Added a `rowposition` column.
 In 2011, this was systematic: odd numbered tubes were in the row, even-numbered tubes were between them.
+* Created a new `rawdata/tube_replacements.csv` datasheet to track all tube replacements in one place: year replaced, offset before replacement, offset after replacement.
+My records on this are very poor, so will be incomplete, but will collect what I do know.
+Corn/soy replaced every year; won't include them here.